 4. You cannot get pregnant if you have sex during your periods.

-5. Exercising when on your periods is unhealthy and can damage the uterus.
+5. Exercising when during your period is unhealthy and can damage the uterus.

 This is not true, exercising during your periods is healthy and, in some cases, physical activity can alleviate cramps and even improve mood and feelings of fatigue often associated with the menstrual cycle.